How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Different jobs require different skill sets.

-Skill sets can also vary depending on the size of the company.
+Skill sets can also vary depending on the size of the company and industry.

-For example, an established organization might need a sales representative who has 5 years of SDR experience.
-On the other hand, an agile company or startup will look for a representative who has experience across the board.
+For example, an established organization might need a sales representative who has 5 years of sales experience.
+On the other hand, an agile company or startup in B2B SaaS will look for a representative who has experience in SDR, sales, specifically in B2B SaaS, and team management.
+Similarly, skillset requirements for pharma and SaaS will be different.

-Additionally, in these cases, compensations can differ in accordance with the requirements.
+In these cases, compensations can differ in accordance with the requirements of the business and role.

 Supply and Demand